Neelam099/BLOG-website-/README.md

 # BLOG-website-
-blog wesbsite using html css javascript
+blog wesbsite using html css javascript python and django